itsVinM/itsVinM/README.md

 ---

 ### :man_technologist:About Me:
- - :telescope: I am a (Graduate) Equipment Development Engineer
+ - :telescope: I am a (Graduate) Equipment Development Engineer in Manchester (UK),

 - :zap: In my free time, I am upskilling my software skills with a focus on optimization.